dana-i2cat/mqnaas/examples/hello-world/README.md

   mvn clean install
   ```

-  If everything worked as expected, this output will appear:
+  If everything worked as expected, this output should be something like:

   ```
+  ...
   [INFO] BUILD SUCCESS
+  ...
   ```

 * Execute Karaf as exposed [here](/README.md#executing).